The curious saga of the deceased Herman Cain’s living Twitter account

 After the initial bout of confusion, the account continued tweeting generally about politics, to little fanfare.
 On Sunday, however, it again made headlines, for sending out a tweet, which has since been deleted, reading, “It looks like the virus is not as deadly as the mainstream media first made it out to be,” with a link to the conservative political website the Western Journal.

 Many users quickly noted the irony of the tweet, given that covid-19, the disease caused by the novel coronavirus, caused Cain’s death.
-Others wondered if someone else tweeting under Cain’s former accounted violated Twitter’s terms.
+Others wondered whether someone else tweeting under Cain’s former accounted violated Twitter’s terms.

 “Is it against Twitter TOS for the staff of a dead man to tweet from his verified account?” one Democrat-supporting user tweeted. “ … Disgusting given that Herman Cain died of COVID.”
 University College London professor Brian Klaas called the tweet Act IV of “a tragedy in four acts.”